-SALES TAXES: County services are primarily funded with locally-generated sales tax revenues.
-The total voterapproved sales tax rate for County purposes amounts to 1.75%.
-Included in this total is a .50% rate for general use with the remainder (1.25%) restricted to the specific purposes of road infrastructure. law enforcement services, community children's services, and 911/ Emergency Management.
+SALES TAXES: County services are primarily funded with locally generated sales tax revenues.
+The total voter-approved sales tax rate for County purposes amounts to 1.75%.
+Included in this total is a .50% rate for general use with the remainder (1.25%) restricted to the specific purposes of road infrastructure, law enforcement services, community children's services, and 911/ Emergency Management.
 Sales tax is inherently more volatile than other sources of revenue.
 Boone County mitigates the risk of this volatility through fiscal and budget policies and the consistent application of sound, conservative budgeting principles.
 Additional sales tax information is presented later in this report.

-Sales tax revenues declined in 2018 by approximately one percent (-1%), the result of on-going erosion of this tax base associated with the growth of untaxed e-commerce.
-This alarming trend is likely to persist and intensify until the County can capture locally-enacted sales taxes on all taxable retail sales.
+Sales tax revenues declined for the second successive year in 2019, the result of on-going erosion of this tax base associated with the growth of untaxed e-commerce.
+The 2019 decline was less than one percent (0.2%).
+This alarming trend is likely to persist and intensify until the County captures locally enacted sales taxes on all taxable retail sales.
 In the meantime, shrinking sales tax revenue will present significant budgetary challenges for the County.

 CHARGES FOR SERVICES: The County Commission has limited authority to enact or change County fees because most fees are established by state law.
 Such fees include real estate recording fees, marriage license fees, court-related fees, and property tax collection fees.
-Locally-controlled fees include building permit fees, animal control fees, and food inspection fees.
+Locally controlled fees include building permit fees, animal control fees, and food inspection fees.